GLOBAL MARKETS-Stimulus helps stocks shrug off impeachment chaos | Business

 GLOBAL MARKETS-Stimulus helps stocks shrug off impeachment chaos

-Investors shrugged off U.S. President Donald Trump’s record second impeachment and focused instead on reports on Thursday that his replacement, Joe Biden, will lay out a new U.S. $2 trillion stimulus programme later.
+Investors shrugged off U.S. President Donald Trump's second impeachment and focused instead on reports that his successor, Joe Biden, will lay out a new U.S. $2 trillion stimulus programme later.

 Hopes for the supersized package lifted most major stock markets.
-Japan's Nikkei hit a three-decade peak in Asia and Europe opened 0.4% higher as traders there ignored the prospect of another Italian government collapse.
-In the bond markets there was starting to be signs of selling again.
+Japan's Nikkei hit a three-decade peak in Asia and Europe climbed 0.5% higher as traders largely ignored the prospect of another Italian government collapse.
+Wall Street futures were pointing higher too while in the bond markets there was starting to be signs of selling again.

-The yield on 10-year U.S. Treasuries -- the benchmark for global borrowing costs -- rose two basis points to 1.11% as traders contemplated a $2 trillion Biden COVID aid package ramping U.S. debt levels up even further.
-European yields were being held in place with the region's stricter COVID lockdowns bolstering bets of more European Central Bank bond buying, but inflation expectation gauges were creeping higher.
+The yield on 10-year U.S. Treasuries - the benchmark for global borrowing costs - rose two basis points to 1.11% as traders contemplated a $2 trillion Biden COVID-19 aid package ramping U.S. debt levels up even further.
+European yields were mostly being held in place with the region's stricter COVID-19 lockdowns bolstering bets of more European Central Bank bond buying, but inflation expectation gauges were creeping higher.

 BLACKLIST BOOST There had been plenty of action overnight in Asia too.